 Unless you are working for a popular and social-savvy consumer brand, you should be well aware how difficult it is for companies to spark likes and comments with organic posts.
 But a user-generated content campaign, whether gathering feedback and recommendations or content in general, typically asks users to mention either the brand's Page or a branded hashtag.
 The posts mentioning your Page will be published on the visitors' tabs and when the content is engaging, and if we trust Mr Mosseri, your organic reach will see less of an effect.

 The changes to the News Feed will be rolled out in the coming months but you still have time to plan and build your user-generated content campaign.
-If you haven’t created a UGC campaign yet, learn how brands like UEFA, Malteser, and Emmental Valley Tourism organisation are using social content to build engaged communities and increase their reach.
+If you haven’t created a UGC campaign yet, learn how brands use user-generated content for marketing.